LachlanStephan/scheduleStuff/README.md

 ## Connect the server

+Check this repo for instructions on how to set up the server/db

 - visit https://github.com/LachlanStephan/scheduleStuffBackend

-Check this repo for DB instructions

-- git clone repo
-- npm i
-- node server.js
-- The default port is localhost:8000

 ## Learn More